-France is a free country, you can wear shorts in Paris anytime and anywhere, except perhaps in high-end restaurants with dress codes, or possibly religious institutions that prohibit bare legs (or shoulders).
+France is a free country, you can wear shorts in Paris anytime and anywhere, with a few exceptions where there are actual dress codes (more on that below).
 Now, just because you can wear shorts, does it mean you’re stylish?
 Does it mean you’ll fit in with the locals?
 Does it mean Parisians will shun you?
 Does it mean the pick-pockets will know you’re a tourist?
-Maybe.
+It depends…

 Because the reality isn’t as black and white as many people would like to believe.
 In Paris, what you wear isn’t as important as how you wear it, and, in many cases, who is wearing it.
 When my fabulously stylish friends (male or female) wear shorts, they look fabulous and stylish (if you think that could be you, read a Parisian fashion expert’s advice on how to wear shorts in Paris).
 But some people just won’t ever look “stylish”, no matter what they wear.
 When my dad wears shorts, he looks like an American tourist.
 (Sorry Dad!)